hanabi/hanabi.github.io/misc/Announcement_Backlog.md

   - Bob knows that Alice must be intending for a *Prophetic Finesse*.
 Bob blind-plays his *Finesse Position*.
 It is a green 1 and it successfully plays.
   - Cathy sees that from Donald's perspective, a *Trash Finesse* has just occurred.
 Donald will mark the blue 1 (playable) as a red 1 (trash), and will discard it.
 This is bad, so Cathy knows that something else is expected of her.
   - Cathy knows that this a *Prophetic Finesse* and that she is promised to have a blue 1 on her *Finesse Position*.
 Cathy blind-plays her *Finesse Position* (as a *Prophetic Blind-Play*).
 It is a blue 1 and it successfully plays.
   - Donald knows that since a number 1 clue touched a single 1 and caused two blind-plays, this must be a *Prophetic Finesse*.
 Donald marks his touched 1 as trash.
-He also *Chop Moves* his slot 4 card because of the *Unnecessary* part of the move.
+He also *Chop Moves* his slot 4 card because of the *unnecessary* part of the move.
 - *Prophetic Finesses* can only be triggered by touching **exactly one 1**.
 - *Prophetic Finesses* can only be triggered by using a number 1 clue.
 (Color clues cause a *[Prophetic Discharge](discharges.md#the-prophetic-discharge)*.)
 - *Prophetic Finesses* can also be given in situations that cannot be mistaken for *Trash Finesses*, but they will still work in the exact same way.